-Wild garlic grows abundantly throughout the UK, preferring semi-shade under trees.
+Wild garlic grows abundantly throughout the UK, preferring semi-shade under deciduous trees.
 It will succeed in most soils and prefers moist conditions, though it will also succeed where the soil is very wet in the winter.
 When given suitable conditions, it will form a dense carpet of growth and can be very invasive.
-The plant comes into growth in the middle to late winter, flowers in the spring and then dies down completely by the middle of summer.
+The plant comes into growth in the middle to late winter, flowers in the spring (before deciduous trees leaf) filling the air with their characteristic garlic-like scent and then dies down completely by the middle of summer.
 This allows many other plants that come into growth in spring to grow in the same space.

 All parts of this plant are edible in quantity when it is in season.
 The leaves are delicious raw or cooked and can be harvested as early as the middle of January in mild winters.
 They have a distinct garlic flavour, though are milder than garlic cloves, and really add something special to a winter salad.
 When cooked, they are normally used as a flavouring in soups, stews etc, though can be used like spinach.

 As the flowers begin to open in the middle of spring, the leaves start to lose their vitality.
 At this time transfer your attention to the flowers, using them in exactly the same way as the leaves.
 They have a somewhat stronger flavour and make a decorative and very tasty addition to salads.
 The flowering heads can still be eaten as the seed pods are forming, though the flavour gets even stronger as the seeds ripen.